navargas/antigraph/README.md

 ```

 **PUT /keys/:name:/**
-* Create a named key.
-By default the key would be readonly with no access to any assets
+* Create a readonly named key.
+By default the key will have read access to all assets
+* Once a item is added to the whitelist, all items except those on the whitelist
+  will be blocked

 **DELETE /keys/:name:/**
 * Delete a named key